Skip to content

 Editor

-When a project is open, the main workspace includes the file tree, code editor, terminal, and dependency panels.
+When a project is open, the main workspace includes the file tree, code editor, terminal, dependency panel, and AI panel.
+How these are arranged depends on the active view mode.

 • Browse and open files in the project.
 Only editable paths (e.g. under src/, certain config files) can be opened for editing; others are read-only or excluded.